Faster Algorithms for Orienteering and $k$-TSP: Introduction

 Arkin, Mitchell, and Narasimhan~\cite{AMN98} designed the first approximation algorithms for the rooted orienteering problem.
 They considered this problem for points in the Euclidean plane when the desired ``tour'' (network in their context) is a path, a cycle, or a tree, and achieved a $O(1)$--approximation for these problems.
 Blum et al.~\cite{BCKLMM07} and Bansal et al.~\cite{BBCM04} designed an $O(1)$-approximation algorithm for rooted path orienteering when the points lie in a general metric space.

-Chen and Har-Peled~\cite{CH08} were the first to design a Polynomial-Time Approximation Scheme (PTAS), i.e., a $(1-\delta)$-approximation algorithm for every fixed $\delta>0$, when the points lie in Euclidean space of fixed dimension.
-Their algorithm reduces the orienteering problem into (a certain version of) rooted $k$-TSP, and thus the heart of their algorithm is a PTAS for the latter, where the approximation is actually with respect to a parameter called \emph{excess}, which can be much smaller than the optimal tour length.
-This parameter was introduced by Blum et al.~\cite{BCKLMM07}, and was improved and further refined by Chen and Har-Peled.
-The algorithm of Chen and Har-Peled cleverly combines two very different divide-and-conquer methods, of Arora~\cite{Arora98} and of Mitchell~\cite{Mitchell99}.
+Chen and Har-Peled~\cite{CH08} were the first to design a Polynomial-Time Approximation Scheme (PTAS), i.e., a $(1-\delta)$-approximation algorithm for every fixed $\delta>0$, when the points lie in a Euclidean space of fixed dimension.
+Their algorithm reduces the orienteering problem into (a multi-path version of) rooted $k$-TSP, and thus the heart of their algorithm is a PTAS for the latter, where the approximation is actually with respect to a parameter called \emph{excess}, which can be much smaller than the optimal tour length.
+This follows an earlier approach of Blum et al.~\cite{BCKLMM07}, who introduced the concept of excess-based approximation, and designed a reduction to a simpler (single-path version of) $k$-TSP.
+However, that earlier reduction increases the approximation ratio by a constant factor and cannot yield a PTAS.
+Chen and Har-Peled~\cite{CH08} presented a different reduction, to a more complicated (multi-path) version of rooted $k$-TSP, and for the latter problem they designed an algorithm that cleverly combines two very different divide-and-conquer methods, of Arora~\cite{Arora98} and of Mitchell~\cite{Mitchell99}.
 As they point out, a key difficulty in this problem is the relative lack of algorithmic tools to handle rigid budget constraints.